Michael R. Futterman

 Michael’s practice includes drafting and negotiating business contracts; operating, joint venture and partnership agreements; handbooks; and employment/independent contractor, noncompete and separation agreements.
 Michael also advises management on the vast employment laws affecting businesses, including wage-and-hour compliance, noncompete and trade-secret protection, hiring and termination, policies and procedures, leaves of absence and disability accommodation.

-Michael was selected in 2018 and 2019 for inclusion on the New Jersey Super Lawyers© List, and in 2016 and 2017 for inclusion on the New Jersey Super Lawyers Rising Stars© List—lawyers who are 40 and under, or who have been practicing for 10 or fewer years, and have attained a high degree of peer recognition and professional achievement.
+Michael was selected in 2018 through 2021 for inclusion on the New Jersey Super Lawyers© List, in 2016 and 2017 for inclusion on the New Jersey Super Lawyers Rising Stars© List—lawyers who are 40 and under, or who have been practicing for 10 or fewer years, and have attained a high degree of peer recognition and professional achievement—and in 2021 and 2022 for inclusion in the Best Lawyers in America® for Management Side Employment Law.

 In addition, peers give him an AV Preeminent™ rating of 5 out of 5 for professional excellence, as published in the Martindale-Hubbell Law Directory, an authoritative resource about the legal profession.
 In 2014, Michael was named one of the New Jersey Law Journal‘s New Leaders of the Bar, a listing of the top 50 lawyers under the age of 40 to watch in coming years.